gregtam/jupyter-notebook-initializer/README.md

 ### Python Files
 - `credentials.py`: This file includes login information into an MPP database.
 It is important to keep these separate from the notebook so that login information is not present inside of the notebook.

-- `plotting_utils.py`: Utility functions for common machine learning tasks.
-E.g., plotting ROC curves and features.
+### Submodules

-- `mpp_plotting.py`: This file includes all function definitions for the backend plotting functions.
-Instructions on how to use this can be found at [github.com/gregtam/mpp-plotting](https://github.com/gregtam/mpp-plotting).
+- `python-utils`: A repository containing utility functions for common machine learning tasks such as plotting, manipulating data, and accessing a SQL database

-- `sql_functions.py`: This file defines utility functions for interacting with the cluster (e.g., getting the table or column names).
+- `mpp-plotting`: A repository containing functions for plotting using an MPP database.
+For more info, check out my [blog post](http://engineering.pivotal.io/post/mpp-plotting/).

 ## Examples
 We now show some examples of how to use these magic functions.